A Recipe for Routing Wireless Network Traffic via a Personal VPN

 ssh-keygen -t rsa -b 4096 -C 'streisand' -f ~/.ssh/streisand_id_rsa

 Upload the public key to the Digital Ocean control panel to apply to the VPN server that will be created.
-Give it the name streisand
+Give it the name streisand.

 Create a Streisand Server

 Streisand is a useful all-in-one VPN and proxy server, loaded with a variety of tools.
-Clone the Streisand repository, and edit global_vars/noninteractive/digitalocean-site.yml
+Clone the Streisand repository, and edit global_vars/noninteractive/digitalocean-site.yml to set at least the following values:

-# The SSH private key that Ansible will use to connect to the Streisand node. streisand_ssh_private_key: "~/.ssh/streisand_id_rsa" # The name given to the key in the DigitalOcean control panel. do_ssh_name: streisand # Add the Digital Ocean access token here. do_access_token_entry: "insert your access token here"
+# The SSH private key that Ansible will use to connect to the Streisand node.

 Now run the deployment, which should run through and complete without any need for intervention:

-deploy/streisand-new-cloud-server.sh \ --provider digitalocean \ --site-config global_vars/noninteractive/digitalocean-site.yml
+--provider digitalocean \

-This will generate instructions on how to connect to the Streisand webserver and place them in the generated-docs
+This will generate instructions on how to connect to the Streisand webserver and place them in the generated-docs directory.

 Log in to the Streisand Server to Obtain OpenVPN Instructions and Credentials

-, log in to view the website hosted on the Streisand server.
-Once there, navigate to the OpenVPN documentation and download all of the various .ovpn
+Using the instructions, username, and password from generated-docs/streisand.html, log in to view the website hosted on the Streisand server.
+Once there, navigate to the OpenVPN documentation and download all of the various .ovpn and certificate files.

 Set up the ASUS RT-AC68U Router